microsoft/nni/docs/source/nas/mutator.rst

 Construct Space with Mutator
 ============================

-Besides the mutation primitives demonstrated in the `basic tutorial <construct_space>`, NNI provides a more general approach to express a model space, i.e., *Mutator*, to cover more complex model spaces.
+Besides the mutation primitives demonstrated in the :doc:`basic tutorial <construct_space>`, NNI provides a more general approach to express a model space, i.e., *Mutator*, to cover more complex model spaces.
 The high-level APIs are also implemented with mutator in the underlying system, which can be seen as a special case of model mutation.

 .. warning:: Mutator and inline mutation APIs can NOT be used together.